Ashland University Psychological Counseling Services

 Counseling Services for Ashland University Students

 At Ashland University, there is a place on campus that will help you pursue your academic and personal goals.
-Personal counseling services are FREE to all traditional full-time undergraduate students and are designed to enhance the quality of your university experience.
+Personal counseling services are FREE to all traditional full-time students and are designed to enhance the quality of your university experience.
 Ashland University provides personal, social, academic or career counseling and related services to further address a variety of student's needs.
 Such services include:

 Addressing Personal Mental Health Concerns